LENSS/EMSAssist/README.md

 The prebuilt docker image contains the neccessary software environment.
 We recommend using this option for the artifact evaluation.
 If you want to build the docker image on your own, please refer to the `build_docker.md` file in this repository.

-Assuming NVIDIA GPUs present in the bare metal system running Ubuntu 22.04, we can start with artifact evaluation using prebuilt docker image
+Assuming NVIDIA GPUs present in the bare metal system running Ubuntu 22.04, we can start with artifact evaluation using prebuilt docker image.
+Again, if you have low-end GPU or have no GPU, you can still reproduce the results in the paper.
+Just wait for some commands to finish if your GPU device is not high-end enough.

 We first install docker and pull the docker image from dockerhub.